Workplace Wellness programs are all the rage these days – and rightly so.

 Impact of diminished emotional health

-A weak workplace culture is rife with employee disengagement, poor workplace relationships, office stress and staff dysfunction.
-These are the major cause of inefficiency, conflict, turnover and overall lower productivity in most organizations.
+A weak workplace culture is rife with employee disengagement, poor workplace relationships, office stress, and staff dysfunction.
+These are the major causes of inefficiency, conflict, turnover, and overall lower productivity in most organizations.
 Various statistics show that;

 - 3 out of 4 people leave jobs voluntarily because of poor relationships (usually with their boss)